 Year 5/6 Trentham School teachers: "Our students enjoyed the tour - some said it was the best trip of the year!"

-Year 4-6 Silverstream School teachers: "Our students really enjoyed the tour, learning about the water cycle and participating in the practical experiments.
-We absolutely recommend the resource to other teachers"
+Year 4-6 Silverstream School teacher: "Our students really enjoyed the tour, learning about the water cycle and participating in the practical experiments.
+We absolutely recommend the resource to other teachers."

 Copies of Turning on the tap